OpenChargingCloud/WWCP_OCPI/WWCP_OCPIv3.0/README.md

 Most changes are intended to improve the overall security or simplify the daily operations business or to support additional concepts/methods like the *EU Cyber Resilience Act (CRA)*, the *European General Data Protection Regulation (GDPR)*, the *German Calibration Law (Eichrecht)* or the *New European Measuring instruments Directive (MID)*

-### 1. Crypto agility with KeyId, NotBefore and NotAfter in Certificate Signing Requests
+### 1. Crypto agility with keyGroupId, NotBefore and NotAfter in Certificate Signing Requests

 In the process of a Certificate Signing Request (CSR) from Party A to Party B (UC: 01.01), Party A has the option to include option to include the following optional attributes in the CSR:
-1. *keyId*: A unique identification (`UTF8String`) for the cryptographic key used in the CSR.
+1. *keyGroupId*: A unique identification (`UTF8String`) for the cryptographic key used in the CSR.
 2. *notBefore* Date: Specifies the earliest point in time when the certificate, if issued, should become valid.
 3. *notAfter* Date: Specifies the expiration date after which the certificate will no longer be valid.